 Step 2: Whip the Cream

-- In a chilled mixing bowl, you will have to pour the remaining 3/4 cup of heavy cream.
+- In a chilled mixing bowl, pour the remaining 3/4 cup of heavy cream.

 - Then, you want to add powdered sugar if you’re using it for extra sweetness.

-- Finally, you can beat that with an electric mixer until soft peaks form.
+- Beat with an electric mixer until soft peaks form.
 Make sure it’s not stiff or runny.
 Just soft peaks that can hold their shape.

 Step 3: Fold Whipped Cream into Chocolate